bitoffdev/algorithmic-musician/_posts/2015-09-21-project-deadlines.markdown

 ## Deadline 4: Pattern Recognition (Second Quarter Deadline)

 - Due January 15, 2016
-- Try to recognize bmps or musical structure
+- Try to recognize bpms or musical structure
 - Store all the data in structured format

 ## Deadline 5: Key Recognition